EYEBROW AND FOREHEAD LIFT

 ENDOSCOPIC AND SMALL INCISION BROW LIFT

 Because the modern trend in surgery is for smaller, hidden incisions, the endoscopic or small small-incision brow lift is our most frequently used brow lift procedure.
 Two to four small, half inch long incisions are made on top of the head, on top of the hairline.
 There also may be small tucks taken in the scalp above the ears.
 The eyebrows and forehead are released, elevated, fixated with staples and tiny devices.
 After three days, the patient may wash and style his or her hair over the devices that are removed in the office using topical anesthetic two weeks after surgery.
 This procedure is a good option for people with thinning or no hair on the top of their scalp.

 CORONAL BROW LIFT

-The coronal brow loft is a traditional brow lift that is not frequently used currently due to a longer incision.
+The coronal brow lift is a traditional brow lift that is not frequently used currently due to a longer incision.
 A strip of hair-bearing scalp above and between the ears is removed and the wound is closed with staples.
 The patient can expect to have numbness on top of the head for the first three months after surgery.